raspberrypilearning/sense-hat-marble-maze/en/step_10.md

 --- /hints ---

 + Call the `check_wall` function within the `move_marble` function to decide what the `x` and `y` coordinates of the marble will be.
-Put this line of code immediately before the `return` line.
+Put this line of code immediately above the `return` line.

 ```python
 new_x, new_y = check_wall(x,y,new_x,new_y)
 ```

 + Save and run your code.
-Move the Sense HAT and check that the marble now stops when it hits a wall, in all directions.
+Move the Sense HAT and check that the marble now stops when it hits a wall in any direction.

 ![Solid walls](images/walls-solid.gif)